uh-x/uh-x/README.md

 - 👋 Hi, I’m @uh-x
-- 👀 I’m interested in embedded software, software test and data
+- 👀 I’m interested in embedded software, new web frameworks, software test and data
-- 🌱 I’m currently learning (will update later)
+- 🌱 I’m currently learning (well always learning)
-##- 💞️ I’m looking to collaborate on AI, rust, C++
 - 📫 How to reach me, the best option is email
 - 😄 Pronouns: He/Him (Just as long as you don't insult me, I don't care).
-##- ⚡ Fun fact: (I am still searching for that)
+##- ⚡ Fun fact: Kepler-90i and Kepler-80g are two planets whose discovery was aided by AI

 - preferences: minimalist typed stuff like this readme